yamanoku/vuefes-japan-2023/pages/en.md

 From April of next year, providing reasonable accommodations for people with disabilities will become a legal obligation, not just an effort obligation, for private companies as well.

-**Reasonable accommodation** refers to special support and adjustments needed when a person with a disability participates in society.
+**Reasonable accommodation（合理的配慮）** refers to special support and adjustments needed when a person with a disability participates in society.
 This can take various forms.

 For example, if a person with a disability has difficulty writing, they could receive assistance from someone else to write on their behalf.
 When communicating, trying out picture cards, photo cards, or tablet devices could be beneficial.
 Additionally, providing support for mobility to people with physical disabilities can also be considered a part of reasonable accommodation.